northern/abrash-black-book/src/chapter-a.md

 into dim green, a pixel value of 2 into next-to-dimmest green, and so on up to a pixel value of 15, which is as green a color as the VGA can produce.
-Color page 2 is a one-position rotation of color page 1; a pixel value of 1 produces next-to-dimmest green, a pixel value of 2 produces slightly brighter green, a pixel value of 14 pro- duces brightest green, and a pixel value of 15 produces dimmest green.
-Each successive color page is a one-position rotation of the preceding page, except for color page 0, which isn’t used because we need only 15 color pages to represent all possible rota- tions of a set of 15 colors.
+Color page 2 is a one-position rotation of color page 1; a pixel value of 1 produces next-to-dimmest green, a pixel value of 2 produces slightly brighter green, a pixel value of 14 produces brightest green, and a pixel value of 15 produces dimmest green.
+Each successive color page is a one-position rotation of the preceding page, except for color page 0, which isn’t used because we need only 15 color pages to represent all possible rotations of a set of 15 colors.

 Cycling through these color pages causes the circles on the screen to seem to pulse outward.
 The net effect is one of smooth motion, but not one pixel in display memory is being modified.
-This is the wonder of color manipulation: effects worthy of high- end graphics systems with little effort.
+This is the wonder of color manipulation: effects worthy of high-end graphics systems with little effort.
 Of course, there are limits to what color manipulation can do, but what it does, it does very well.

 Listing A.1 can perform color paging using either the direct or BIOS approach, depending on the setting of USE_BIOS.
-On my computer, both versions look ex- actly the same.
+On my computer, both versions look exactly the same.
 Experiment for yourself and choose whichever you prefer.

 ### Paging Invisible Pages